Religious Studies Department

 Courses of Study

-[RE117] A Passage to India: India and the Western Imagination Beginning with Walt Whitman's romantic journey toward the "soul" of the universe, Western attitudes towards India and India's encounter with Western culture will be studied.
-Literature and film include A Passage to India, The Razor's Edge, The English Patient, Siddhartha, The Namesake, Gitanjali, My Son the Fanatic, Bend It Like Beckham, and Four Quartets.
+RE117f A Passage to India: India and the Western Imagination Beginning with Walt Whitman's romantic journey toward the "soul" of the universe, Western attitudes towards India and India's encounter with Western culture will be studied.
+Literature and film include A Passage to India, The Razor's Edge, The English Patient, Siddhartha, The Namesake, Gitanjali, Blinded by the Light, and Four Quartets.
 Historical, political, religious, and visual context of the texts will be provided.
 A close reading of the texts for their aesthetic value, their existential disclosures, and as narratives on colonialism, racism, and orientalism.
 Four credit hours.
-L.
+L. Singh

 RE181f Conceptions of Jews and Judaism A survey of the history of the Jewish people and the religion called Judaism from the biblical era through the Middle Ages, tracing the development of ideas, texts, beliefs, and practices that continue to influence Jewish life and thought today.
 Examines Christian and Islamic ideas about Jews and Judaism and the historical impact of inequality, prejudice, and persecution on Jewish society and culture.
 Students will develop broadly applicable critical reading skills as well as those that relate specifically to the analysis of religious texts.
 Four credit hours.
 H, I. Freidenreich

 RE182s Jews, Judaism, and the Modern World A survey of the social, cultural, intellectual, and political history of the Jews of Europe, the United States, and Israel/Palestine from the 17th century to the present.
 Traces the emergence of contemporary Judaism in its various manifestations.
-In addition to developing basic familiarity with the subject matter, students will learn how to interpret specific ideas, movements, biographies, and works of cultural production within the framework of broader dynamics associated with Jewish life in modern times.
+This discussion-oriented course focuses particular attention on dynamics related to diversity, equity, and inclusion, with the goal of applying lessons from Jewish history to contemporary challenges in American and global societies.
 Four credit hours.
 H, I. Freidenreich

-RE221s The Jews of Maine Participants will advance popular understanding of the experiences of Maine's Jews past and present by producing mini-exhibitions for display at the Maine State Museum, along with thematically related programs for school groups and adult audiences.
-In conjunction with the 2017-18 humanities theme, "Origins," we will explore the question, "What does it mean to be from Maine?"
-Students will develop transferable skills in research, multimedia communication, and collaboration while gaining a richer understanding of how Jews and others have staked their claim to authenticity as Mainers.
-Origins humanities lab.
+[RE221] The Jews of Maine Participants will advance popular understanding of the experiences of Maine's Jews past and present by producing mini-exhibitions for display at the Maine State Museum, along with thematically related programs for school groups and adult audiences.
+We will explore the question, "What does it mean to be from Maine?"
+Students in this humanities lab will develop transferable skills in research, multimedia communication, and collaboration while gaining a richer understanding of how Jews and others have staked their claim to authenticity as Mainers.
 Four credit hours.
-H, U. Freidenreich
+H, U.

 [RE224] Jewish Theology Listed as Jewish Studies 224.
 Four credit hours.

-RE242j The Good Life What does the good life look like?
+[RE242] The Good Life What does the good life look like?
 What does it mean to live life well?
-We explore these questions through engagement with the lives and visions of founding figures from six diverse traditions of imagining a good life: the Buddha, the Hebrew Bible and Talmud, Jesus of Nazareth, Muhammad, John Stuart Mill, and Friedrich Nietzsche.
-Includes visits from contemporary individuals who understand their lives to be shaped by the traditions in question and an overnight retreat focused on the 'spiritual autobiographies' of students in the course.
-Previously offered as RE297 (Jan Plan 2017).
+We explore these questions through in depth engagement with a number of diverse traditions including Islam, Judaism, Christianity, Buddhism and Sikhism.
+We will also examine intellectual traditions (including Emerson and Thoreau) and modern imaginings (The Good Place).
+This class will include visits from contemporary individuals who understand their lives to be shaped by the traditions in question.
 Three credit hours.
-S. Nelson
+S.

-RE244f Anthropology of Religion Listed as Anthropology 244.
+RE244f Spirits, Specters, and Global Divinities: Contemporary Religion Listed as Anthropology 244.
 Four credit hours.
 I. Strohl

 RE246s Religion and Everyday Life in Muslim Societies Listed as Anthropology 246.
 Four credit hours.
 I. Strohl